austinjones/tab-rs/README.md

 ## 2. Install autocompletions for your shell
 Tab works best when configured with shell autocompletions.

 Tab has a built-in script installer which provides a detailed explanation of the changes, and prompts for your confirmation.
+You should run it as your standard user account, as it manages files within your home directory.

 **(All)**